D1HM/Wazuh-Sysmon/README.md

 # README

-Wazuh server Installation & Configuring in Virtualbox and Sysmon Integration
+explan how to Wazuh server Installation & Configuring in Virtualbox and Sysmon Integration <Arabic>

 resources:
 1. https://noctedefensor.com/security-onion-wazuh-installation/